checkmarx-ts/CxQueryReplicate/README.md

 variables, “cxsast_” should be prepended to the parameter name.
 For example, the `cxsast_base_url` environment variable could be used to specify the base URL of the source CxSAST instance.

-When specifying the configuration parameters via command line options, “--cxsast_” should be prepended to the parameter name.
-For example, the `--cxsast_base_url` command line option could be used to specify the base URL of the source CxSAST instance.

 ## Step 2 : Configuration of Destination Settings